Everything you need to know about FrontierArg intelligence scores, the free compare tool, and the Deal Check soft launch.

 Do I need a local agent (escribano) to buy land?

 Yes — a Notary Public (Escribano) is legally required for all Argentine property transactions.
 They verify cadastral records, check for liens, obtain the CDI (tax ID) for foreign buyers, draft the Boleto de Compraventa (preliminary sale contract), and eventually the Escritura Pública (the title deed).
-Our report includes a legal framework guide for foreign buyers and recommendations for how to find a qualified escribano in Neuquén.
+Our Deal Check is meant to prepare that conversation faster, not replace it.

 How do I pay — can I use crypto?